nyukers/StableDiffusion/README.md

 # StableDiffusion
-Stable Diffusion configs and scripts
+Stable Diffusion configs and scripts: Automatic1111 and ComfyUI